-Capital Revenues: The forecast for GET Surcharge revenues, which is the main source of non-federal revenue for the Project, has been revised to reflect actual receipts through the third quarter of FY2011 and updated GET Surcharge growth rates for FY2011 to FY2023.
-As described in Chapter 2, the source of the growth rate forecast is the Hawai'i Department of Taxation, which utilizes inputs economic data by the State's Council on Revenues.
+Capital Revenues: The forecast for GET Surcharge revenues, which is the main source of non-federal revenue for the Project, has been revised to reflect actual receipts through the fourth quarter of FY2011 and updated GET Surcharge growth rates for FY2012 to FY2023.
+GET Surcharge is expected to grow at a constant rate of roughly 5 percent per year, which is in line with long-term historical growth of statewide GET revenues.